10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 2. Cenote Calavera

-Of the cenotes near Tulum, this one is less built up and it’ll feel much like you’re walking into someone’s back garden.
-However, it does still get busy so try and get there for opening time, or just before it closes, to enjoy the cenote when it’s quieter.
+Of the cenotes near Tulum, this one is less built up, and it’ll feel much like you’re walking into someone’s back garden.

 3. Gran Cenote

-One of the well-known facts about Mexico is that it is home to some of the best cenotes in the world.
-This particular cenote with its deep tunnels is popular with people who want to dive, swim, or just float in the crystal clear waters.
+Mexico is known for its world-class cenotes.
+This particular cenote with its deep tunnels is popular with people who want to dive, swim, or just float in the crystal-clear waters.

 4. Cenote Suytun

 Cenote Suytun is open daily from 9 a.m. to 6 p.m. and has an admission fee of 120 pesos ($6.50 USD).
-If you plan on swimming in the cenote, life jackets are mandatory.
-Those you can rent for 30 pesos (less than $2 USD).
+If you intend to swim in the cenote, life jackets are mandatory.
+You can rent them for 30 pesos (less than $2 USD).

 5. Cenote Caracol